chloejiwon/chloejiwon.github.io/index.md

 ---
 layout: home
-home_text: Slow and steady wins the game
+home_text: Don't wait on the sidelines.
+Don't wait to be called on.
 title: jjioni
 ---